1jour1vin

 About the estate:

 When Jean-Pierre Ilbert left the cooperative winery in 1998, he founded Château Combel La Serre.
-To promote the estate, the family traveled extensively throughout France.
+To promote it, the family traveled all over France.
 The turning point came in 2011 when his son Julien and his wife Sophie decided to switch to organic farming (certification obtained in 2013).
-Together, they breathed new life into this 26-hectare estate.
-As in Burgundy, everything revolves around plot selection, highlighting the distinct terroirs they believe in so strongly, and creating stylish cuvées with modern labels.
+Together, they have breathed new life into this 26-hectare estate.
+As in Burgundy, everything is focused on plot selection, highlighting the distinct terroirs they believe in so strongly, and creating stylish cuvées with modern labels.
 The grape varieties are traditional for the reds, more unconventional for the whites, featuring Vermentino and Albariño, which they particularly favor.
-The wines’ style is precise, fruit-forward, and clearly expressive of the terroir.
+The wines’ style is precise, fruit-forward, with a distinct expression of the terroir.
 This close-knit couple channels their ambition and enthusiasm into their wines.

 RVF - The French Wine Review / Guide to the Best Wines of France